frjo/hugo-theme-zen/README.md

 git clone https://github.com/frjo/hugo-theme-zen.git themes/zen
 ```

+Then set the "theme" setting to "zen".

+### Git submodule

 If you use git to version control your site you can add the zen theme as a submodule.

 From the root of your site: